 Well, why not just stick a letter on top with the first initial?

-It worked, and the only thing distinguishing it from today’s letters was the lacking ability to make chocolate bars.
+It worked, and the only thing distinguishing it from today’s letters was the lack of ability to make chocolate bars.
 Instead, the letters were made from pastries or even sausages.

 Now, chocolate is the most common form of the letters, and they’re typically made in melk (milk), puur (dark), and wit (white) chocolate variations.

 I’m an adult, do I get a letter?